vkuhlmann/vkuhlmann.github.io/latex/configuration/backup.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

 # Always: Back-up!

-Your laptop's hard drive can fail for any of several reasons.
-If you haven't backed up your files, it's possible you'll never see them again.
+Your computer's hard drive can fail for any of several reasons.
+If you have not backed up your files, you might have lost them permanently.
 In the case of a thesis for example, this can be a very frustrating event.

 Preferably you back up your files by copying them to one or more external